wtrocki/ts-client-atlas/client/FederatedAuthenticationApi.md

   id: "32b6e34b3d91647abb20e7b8",
   // string | Unique 24-hexadecimal digit string that identifies the organization that contains your projects.
 Use the [/orgs](#tag/Organizations/operation/listOrganizations) endpoint to retrieve all organizations to which the authenticated user has access.
   orgId: "4888442a3354817a7320eb61",
-  // RoleMappingView | The role mapping that you want to update.
+  // AuthFederationRoleMapping | The role mapping that you want to update.
-  roleMappingView: {
+  authFederationRoleMapping: {
     externalGroupName: "externalGroupName_example",
     roleAssignments: [
       {
         groupId: "32b6e34b3d91647abb20e7b8",
         orgId: "32b6e34b3d91647abb20e7b8",
-        role: "ORG_OWNER",
+        role: "role_example",
       },
     ],
   },
-  // boolean | Flag that indicates whether Application wraps the response in an `envelope` JSON object.
-Some API clients cannot access the HTTP response headers or status code.
-To remediate this, set envelope=true in the query.
-Endpoints that return a list of results use the results object as an envelope.
-Application adds the status parameter to the response body. (optional)
-  envelope: false,
 };

 apiInstance.updateRoleMapping(body).then((data:any) => {